dboikliev/FluentValidatorJS/README.md

 ```

 ####Result:
-The same result as the first example but know the startsWithA rule can be reused.
+The same result as the first example but now the startsWithA rule can be reused.

 ```
 firstName must start with A.